 Therefore, I used another company to purchase ten packs on my behalf,

 and ship them to Australia.
-This is a lot of trouble to get some
+This was a lot of trouble to get some

 adhesive labels, but it is a superb material, unlike any other I could